-- Knowing your child and their needs, consider which outings they can handle and which ones may be too much. - For instance, your child may be ok going to the pumpkin patch and you feel confident with that outing, but know the big holiday party will be too loud and crowded and disrupt your child's bedtime. - Try not to have multiple outings or events per day.
+- Consider which outings your child can handle and which ones may be too much. - For instance, your child may be ok going to the pumpkin patch and you feel confident with that outing, but you know the big holiday party will be too loud and crowded and disrupt your child's bedtime. - Try not to have multiple outings or events per day.